hotsoup1337/discord-management-bot/README.md

 ## What are my goals with this Project?
 Ultimately, I want to create a system that works for me and my classmates.
-As I am currently studying Engineering in Germany.
+As I am currently studying Mechnical Engineering in Germany.

+I do this as a hobby!

 ## Ideas I want to work on
 - [ ]  https://github.com/hotsoup1337/Discord-Management-Bot/issues/1